toddbranch/ECE382/notes/L3/index.md

 *[Go through instruction by instruction until it's clear everyone gets it]*

+*[Maybe add instruction that references undefined memory, see what happens]*

 **Execution Time**
 The time it takes to execute an instruction varies based on the clock speed of the CPU and the number of cycles a given instruction takes to execute.
-The msp430g2553 has a clock that defaults to around 1.1MHz, but can be configured to run at up to 16MHz.
+The msp430g2553 has a Master Clock (MCLK) that defaults to around 1.1MHz, but can be configured to run at up to 16MHz.
 We'll talk about this more further along in the semester.

 Debuggers are a tool we'll use a lot.
 Here's some more cool features that will help you get to the bottom of problems:

 - Set breakpoints to stop execution at points of interest.
-- Print items of interest after each step.
+- View items of interest
 - Examine memory directly

 ## MSP430 Instruction Set